-Infosemantics has two Drag and Drop widgets compatible with Adobe Captivate versions 4, 5, and 5.5 that allow e-learning developers to quickly create highly engaging drag and drop interactions.
+Infosemantics has two Drag and Drop widgets compatible with all Adobe Captivate outputs except HTML5.
+It allows e-learning developers to quickly create highly engaging drag and drop interactions.
 This page contains information and links relevant to the Interactive Drag and Drop Widget.
 Information about our Drag and Drop Question Widget can be found here.

 Why you need this widget

-Interactive Drag and Drop Widget is an ActionScript 3 (AS3) widget for Adobe Captivate 4, 5, and 5.5 that allows e-learning authors to create highly engaging elearning interactions on normal slides (not quiz slides) using text captions, text animations, highlight boxes, images, animations and even video files as drag or target objects.
+Interactive Drag and Drop Widget is an ActionScript 3 (AS3) widget for Adobe Captivate 5 or above.
+(Please note that AS3 widgets are not compatible with Captivate HTML5 or Responsive Design output.)
+This widget allows e-learning authors to create highly engaging e-learning interactions on normal slides (not quiz slides) using text captions, text animations, highlight boxes, images, animations and even video files as drag or target objects.

 If unsure about which widget would best match your requirements, read this article comparing both drag and drop widgets and explaining how they differ.